purescript-deprecated/grunt-purescript/README.md

 - options.noOpts
 - options.noMagicDo
 - options.noTco
-- options.runtimeTypeChecks

-These options have the same affect as described for the `psc` task above.
+These options have the same effect as described for the `psc` task above.

 ## The "dotPsci" task